AsamK/signal-cli/README.md

  * Send a message to a group

           signal-cli -u USERNAME send -m "This is a message" -g GROUP_ID

+* Linking other devices (Provisioning)

+ * Connect to another device

+          signal-cli link -n "optional device name"

+        This shows a "tsdevice:/…" link, if you want to connect to another signal-cli instance, you can just use this link.
+If you want to link to and Android device, create a QR code with the link (e.g. with [qrencode](https://fukuchi.org/works/qrencode/)) and scan that in the Signal Android app.

+ * Add another device

+          signal-cli -u USERNAME addDevice --uri "tsdevice:/…"

+        The "tsdevice:/…" link is the one shown by the new signal-cli instance or contained in the QR code shown in Signal-Desktop or similar apps.
+        Only the master device (that was registered directly, not linked) can add new devices.

+ * Manage linked devices

+          signal-cli -u USERNAME listDevices

+          signal-cli -u USERNAME removeDevice -d DEVICE_ID

 ## DBus service